US unseals criminal complaint of prominent Canadian ISIS propagandist | DW | 02.10.2021

 In his years with ISIS, Khalifa worked on recruiting foreigners to move to territory controlled by the terror group and instigating and inspiring others to commit attacks in Western countries not controlled by ISIS.

-The criminal complaint makes clear the US government is not making public all the evidence it has in their case against Khalifa.
+The criminal complaint makes clear that the US government is not making public all the evidence it has in the case against Khalifa.

-The Department of Justice notes Khalifa is one of many foreign fighters who was inspired to violent jihad by Anwar al-Awlaki, a Yemeni-born US national who became a significant figure in al-Qaida's propaganda, including in the production of Inspire Magazine.
+The Department of Justice notes that Khalifa is one of many foreign fighters who was inspired to violent jihad by Anwar al-Awlaki, a Yemeni-born US national who became a significant figure in al-Qaeda's propaganda, including in the production of Inspire Magazine.

 Al-Awlaki was killed in a drone strike in Yemen in 2011.
 Posthumously al-Awlaki remains a major figure in the recruitment of foreign fighters due to his charismatic presentations and fluent English, with his name coming up over the years in numerous indictments and court cases of accused terror suspects in the US.